tuneman7/react_flask/README.md

 git clone https://github.com/tuneman7/react_flask  && cd react_flask && . run.sh
 ```

-Make sure that we have the latest versions of Cuda working. ...
+Make sure we have the latest version of Node JS as well as NPM on tap

 ```